Telugu people: Modern era

-Andhra's modern foundation was laid in the struggle for Indian independence under Mohandas Gandhi.
-Potti Sreeramulu's campaign for a state independent of the Madras Presidency and Tanguturi Prakasam Panthulu and Kandukuri Veeresalingam's social-reform movements led to the formation of Andhra State, with Kurnool its capital and freedom-fighter Pantullu its first chief minister.
-A democratic society, with two stable political parties and a modern economy, emerged under the Chief Ministership of N. T. Rama Rao.
+Andhra's modern foundation was laid in the struggle for Indian independence.
 India became independent from the United Kingdom in 1947.
+Potti Sreeramulu's campaign for a state independent of the Madras Presidency and Tanguturi Prakasam Panthulu and Kandukuri Veeresalingam's social-reform movements led to the formation of Andhra State, with Kurnool as its capital and freedom-fighter Prakasam Pantulu as its first chief minister.
+Andhra, the first Indian state formed primarily on a linguistic basis, was carved from the Madras Presidency in 1953.
 Although the Muslim Nizam of Hyderabad wanted to retain independence from India, he was forced to cede his kingdom to the Dominion of India in 1948 to form Hyderabad State.
-Andhra, the first Indian state formed primarily on a linguistic basis, was carved from the Madras Presidency in 1953.
-In 1956, Andhra State was merged with the Telugu-speaking portion of Hyderabad State to create the state of Andhra Pradesh.
-The Lok Sabha approved the formation of Telangana from ten districts of Andhra Pradesh on 18 February 2014.
+In 1956, Andhra State was merged with the Telugu-speaking portion of Hyderabad State (the Telangana region) to create the state of Andhra Pradesh.
+The Lok Sabha approved the formation of Telangana from ten northwestern districts of Andhra Pradesh on 18 February 2014.